auth0/docs/api-reference.md

 > `provisioning_ticket`: TICKET
 > `provisioning_ticket_url`: PROVISIONING-URL

-A GET against `connections` with an ID specified in the path will just return the matching connection object.
+A GET against `connections` with an name specified in the path will just return the matching connection object.

 ---